exercism/clojure/docs/TESTS.md

-## Working on an exercise and running tests

 A Clojure REPL allows you to easily run code and get immediate feedback and can also be used to run tests.

 ### Leiningen